LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Related Work

-In contrast to the above TSM approaches, \ourapproach~relies on test code without requiring any preprocessing, and employs large pre-trained language models (i.e., CodeBERT, GraphCodeBERT, and UniXcoder) and commonly used vector-based similarity measures (i.e., Cosine similarity and Euclidean distance)~\cite{vijaymeena2016survey} to generate more informative similarity scores between test case pairs.
-The goal is to both calculate similarity more efficiently and better guide the search algorithm (i.e., GA) to converge faster to a better fault detection capability.
+In contrast to the above TSM approaches, \ourapproach~relies on test code without requiring any preprocessing, and employs large pre-trained language models (i.e., CodeBERT, GraphCodeBERT, UniXcoder, StarEncoder, and CodeLlama) and commonly used vector-based similarity measures (i.e., Cosine similarity and Euclidean distance)~\cite{vijaymeena2016survey} to generate more informative similarity values between test case pairs.
+The goal is to both calculate similarity more efficiently and better guide the search algorithm (GA) to converge faster to a better fault detection capability.